 Chiang Rai City - This provincial capital city has a population of some 200,000 residents.
-Founded in 1262, it is the the charming older brother of Chiang Mai, with a wonderfully relaxed atmosphere.
+Founded in 1262, it is the charming older brother of Chiang Mai, with a wonderfully relaxed atmosphere.

-Day 8: Mae Salong Mountain
+Day 7: Mae Salong Mountain

 Drive 90 minutes through rolling countryside to Mae Salong Mountain, renowned for its hill tribes and tea plantations.
-From the base of the mountain, travel by truck to a plantation, where you will have an opportunity to sample the local tea.
+From the base of the mountain, visit a tea plantation, where you will have an opportunity to sample the local tea.

 Enjoy lunch at a mountaintop restaurant before visiting Doi Tung Palace and Mae Fah Luang Garden.
-Drive back to Chiang Rai this afternoon and check into your hotel before heading out for dinner at a local restaurant.
+Drive back to Chiang Rai this afternoon and check in to your hotel before heading out for dinner at a local restaurant.